c1505/job-tracker/blog_post.md

 This way I can still accomplish the goal of knowing where the job lies on my processing.
 Viewed, Applied, ect...

 ## Do
+-only show unsaved jobs in job posting view
+-only show unviewed jobs in job posting view

 ## Maybe
-create a job from posting without additional request to indeed
+-create a job from posting without additional request to indeed -save a job from posting via javascript instead to avoid page refresh

 # Done